 y_1 = df_5['Survived']

-# random_state => A specific set of random split on your data
+# test_size => % of allocated data for your test cases# random_state => A specific set of random split on your data

 X_train_1, X_test_1, Y_train_1, Y_test_1 = train_test_split(x_1, y_1, test_size=0.3, random_state=101)

-# Importing Model
+# Importing Modelfromsklearn.linear_modelimport LogisticRegression

 logmodel = LogisticRegression()